The tax system for the self-employed

 How does HMRC allocate profit to tax years?

 The aim of the system is that over the lifetime of your business, the profits will be taxed in full once and once only.
-But to make the system fair, there are certain complications you will have to cope with.
+But to make the system fair, there are certain complications you will have to cope with, such as the management of your advance payments on account.
+It may feel like you are paying your tax twice but your advance payments will always be towards the following year’s profits.

-Generally you will be taxed year on the profits of the 12 months to your accounting date, being either 5 April or 31 March following the amendment to the rules following the recent basis period reform.
+Generally you will be taxed year on the profits of the 12 months to your accounting date, being either 5 April or 31 March each year.

 How is tax collected?

-Tax returns covering income for the year ending 5 April should be submitted to HMRC by 31 October following the end of the tax year for paper returns, or 31 January for returns filed online.
-The return will include a self-assessment calculation of your liability to income tax and capital gains tax.
+Tax returns covering income for the year ending 5 April should be submitted to HMRC by 31 January for returns filed online, (or by 31 October following the end of the tax year for paper returns).
+The tax return will include a self-assessment calculation of your liability to income tax (and any capital gains tax if applicable).
 It is usual practice to file a tax return online now.

-If you don't want to work out your own liability and you are doing your tax return yourself, you should send the tax return to HMRC by 31 October, or file online by midnight on 30 December if you want HMRC to collect any tax you owe through your PAYE code if you also receive income subject to PAYE.
-You can ask for this if you owe less than £3,000..
+If you don't want to work out your own liability and you are doing your tax return yourself on paper you should send the tax return to HMRC by 31 October, or file online by midnight on 30 December if you want HMRC to collect any tax you owe through your PAYE code if you also receive income subject to PAYE.
+You can ask for this if you owe less than £3,000.
 The final date for filing your tax return is midnight on 31 January following the end of the tax year.
+When filing online with HMRC’s software, your tax liability will automatically be calculated on completion of your tax return.

-There are automatic penalties for late filing of tax returns, and currently this is an automatic £100 penalty for missing the 31 January deadline, with further penalties arising thereafter.
+There are automatic penalties for late filing of tax returns, and currently this is an automatic £100 penalty for missing the 31 January deadline, with further penalties arising from £10 per day after three months.

-Your PAYE income reported to HMRC should be shown on your Personal Tax Account via your government gateway account.
+Any PAYE income reported to HMRC should be shown on your Personal Tax Account via your government gateway account and this will also need to be included on your tax return.
+Your P60 or P45 will show your PAYE income.

 Payment of tax